yanxx297/fast-pokeemu/scripts/readme.md

 Similar to aggreg_tc_from_dump.sh but generate test case list according to 2 groups of.post files in different folders, usually one for QEMU and another for KVM.

-#### wrapper_diff_cpustate.sh
-A wrapper for diff_cpustate.py to compare 2 groups of memory dumps.

-#### wrapper_aggreg_tc_from_dump.sh
-A wrapper for aggreg_tc_from_2dumps.sh/aggreg_tc_from_dump.sh to generate non-exception test case lists for a group of instructions.

-#### diff_aggreg.sh
-Given the .diff files of single test cases and aggreg test cases, this script generate categorize all the instructions into 4 classes: both mismatch, both match, only aggreg mismatch and only separate mismatch.
-Outputs are 4 lists contained in 4 files.
-00000000.diff contains an example of diff_cpustate.py's output when the 2 memory dumps are equivalent.

 #### tools/emuFuzzBALL/run-CPU-explr.sh
 Given a list of instructions (in shellcode format) run each of them, and locate the results in a directory named after instruction name.